pgMemento/pgMemento/README.md

 To enable auditing for an entire database schema simply run the `INIT.sql` script.
 First, you are requested to specify the target schema.
 For the second parameter you can define a set of tables you want to exclude from auditing (comma-separated list).
-As for the third parameter you can choose if newly created tables shall be enabled for auditing automatically.
-`INIT.sql` also creates event triggers for the database to track schema changes of audited tables.
+As for the third parameter you can decide to log already existing data as inserted.
+This is highly recommended in order to have a proper baseline the versioning can reflect on.
+Finally, you can choose if newly created tables shall be enabled for auditing automatically. `INIT.sql` also creates event triggers for the database to track schema changes of audited tables.

 Auditing can also be enabled manually for single tables using the following function, which adds an additional audit_id column to the table